 Distributions to noncontrolling interests represent amounts paid on interests in consolidated entities that are not owned by us.
-As of March 31, 2024, noncontrolling interests in our subsidiaries consisted of (i) limited partner interests in PAA including a 70% interest in PAA's common units and PAA's Series A preferred units combined and 100% of PAA's Series B preferred units, (ii) an approximate 15% limited partner interest in AAP, (iii) a 35% interest in the Permian JV, (iv) a 30% interest in Cactus II and (v) a 33% interest in Red River.
+As of March 31, 2024, noncontrolling interests in our subsidiaries consisted of (i) a 35% interest in the Permian JV, (ii) a 30% interest in Cactus II and (iii) a 33% interest in Red River.
+See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid to noncontrolling interests during the three months ended March 31, 2024.